 Settlement Negotiations Might Resolve Your Car Accident Claim

-Your legal team may use the value they assign to your compensation claim or lawsuit as their goal in settlement negotiations.
-While the final decision to accept or reject any settlement offer you receive is always yours, your lawyer may counsel you on the feasibility of each offer you receive and whether or not your case might fare better in court.
+Your legal team may use the value assigned to your compensation claim or lawsuit as their goal in settlement negotiations.
+However, the final decision to accept or reject any settlement offer you receive is always yours.
+On the other hand, your lawyer may counsel you on the feasibility of each offer you receive.
+They can also help you weigh whether or not your case might fare better in court.

 If all involved parties cannot reach a mutual agreement, your car accident case may have to proceed to court for a final resolution.
-If your case goes to court, your lawyer can represent you and continue your fight for financial recovery.
+However, your lawyer can represent you and continue your fight for financial recovery if your case goes to court.